dfirsec/blacklist_check/README.md

   -u                    update blacklist feeds
   -fu                   force update of all feeds
   -s                    show blacklist feeds
-  -vt                   check virustotal for ip info -q query [query ...]  query a single or multiple ip addrs -f file               query a list of ip addresses from file -i                    insert a new blacklist feed
+  -v                    check virustotal for ip info -q query [query ...]  query a single or multiple ip addrs -f file               query a list of ip addresses from file -i                    insert a new blacklist feed